Middle school: Cuba

+Cyprus

+In Cyprus, the equivalent period to middle school is called γυμνάσιο (gymnasio 'gymnasium'), which caters to children between the ages 12 and 15, i.e. 7th, 8th, and 9th grade.
+This is followed by λύκειο (lykeio, 'lyceum'), for ages 16 to 18.

 Czech Republic

 In the Czech Republic after completing the nine-year elementary school (compulsory school attendance) a student may apply for high school or grammar school.

-Students have the opportunity to enroll in high school from Grade 6 or (less commonly) Grade 8 of elementary school, spending eight or six years respectively at high school that otherwise takes four years.
+Students have the opportunity to enroll in high school from Grade 5 or (less commonly) Grade 7 of elementary school, spending eight or six years respectively at high school that otherwise takes four years.
 Thus they can spend five years in elementary school, followed by eight in high school.
 The first four years of the eight-year study program at high school are comparable with junior high school.
 Gymnasium focuses on a more advanced academic approach to education.
 All other types of high schools except gymnasiums and conservatories (e.g. lyceums) accept only students that finished Grade 9.

 Ecuador

 The 4th and last level of educación general básica (ages 12–14) is roughly equivalent to middle school.

 Egypt

 In Egypt, middle school precedes high school.
 It is called the preparatory stage and consists of three phases: first preparatory in which students study more subjects than primary with different branches.
 For instance, algebra and geometry are taught instead of "mathematics."
 In the second preparatory phase, students study science, geography, the history of Egypt starting with pharaonic history, including Coptic history, Islamic history, and concluding with modern history.
 The students are taught two languages, Arabic and English.
 Middle school (preparatory stage) lasts for three years.